 Mae Among the Stars by Roda Ahmed, illustrated by Stasia Burrington

 Beautifully illustrated and inspirationally written!
 Little Mae dreamed of becoming an astronaut.
 Her parents told her she could do it if she worked hard, taking Mae to the library to find information and encouraging her astronaut pretend play after dinner.
 Despite her teacher’s discouragement (“Nursing would be a good profession for someone like you,“) Mae listened to her mom while sticking to her dream.
 Mae kept dreaming, believing, and working hard.
 Finally, she became the first African American female astronaut in space.

 Hidden Figures: The True Story of Four Black Women and the Space Race by Margot Lee Shetterly, illustrated by Laura Freeman

-Based on the adult book and movie of the same name, Dorothy Vaughan, Mary Jackson, Katherine Johnson, and Christine Darden worked for NASA.
-They were women and black which wasn’t easy but the work they did, providing calculations, made a difference in the world and set a new standard for other black women.
+An essential book for Black History Month, learn about Dorothy Vaughan, Mary Jackson, Katherine Johnson, and Christine Darden who worked for NASA during a time when being women and black was a lot harder than in today’s world.
+It’s really cool to learn about the work they did, providing calculations that made a difference in the world and set a new standard for other black women.

 The Doctor With an Eye for Eyes: The Story of Dr. Patricia Bath by Julia Finley Mosca, illustrated by Daniel Rieley

-Oh, my goodness I love the illustrations in this picture book so so so much!
-And the story, in rhyme, it’s inspiring.
-Read how Patricia, despite the being a girl and African American, stood firm in her goal to become a doctor.
-Consequently, she did and later invented the laser probe to heal eyes.
+Read how Patricia, despite being a girl and African American, stood firm in her goal to become a doctor.
+She became a doctor and later invented the laser probe to heal eyes.

 What Color is My World?
 The Lost History of African-American Inventors by Kareem Abdul-Jabbar and Raymond Obstfeld, illustrated by Ben Boos & A.G.
 Ford